GlimmerLabs/virtual-mediascheme/Building.md

 Install the Mediascript Tools
 -----------------------------

 The Mediascript framework needs three packages.
-These days, I'm also installing the experimental psaifr project.

 * gimp-dbus
 * louDBus
 * gigls
-* psaifr

 Here are approximate instructions for installing them in a terminal window.